• Integrative Therapies: Enhancing Mental Health Support in Healthcare Settings

 Psychotherapy

-Psychotherapy, also known as talk therapy, is a cornerstone of mental health treatment.
+Counseling or talking with a professional, often referred to as psychotherapy or talk therapy, is the foundation of most mental health treatment.
 Several evidence-based forms of psychotherapy include:

 Pharmacotherapy

-Medications can be an essential part of treatment for various mental health conditions.
+Medications should be considered a treatment option for various mental health disorders for one reason or another.
 Common types of medications include:

 Integrative and Complementary Therapies

-Integrative and complementary therapies can enhance traditional mental health treatments.
+We also showed that integrative and complementary approaches can add value to conventional mental health interventions.
 Some of these therapies include:

 Building Resilience

-Resilience is the ability to adapt and recover from adversity.
-Enhancing resilience can improve mental health outcomes and overall well-being.
+Coping is the capacity to bounce back from failure.
+Strengthening resilience may lead to better outcomes in mental health and people’s well-being.
 Strategies to build resilience include:

-Optimism and Positive Thinking: Encouraging a positive outlook and focusing on strengths and achievements.
+Optimism and Positive Thinking: Focusing on positive thinking and success.

 Holistic Approaches to Mental Health